 - Requesting reviews or appeals of decisions made by the Mental Health Tribunal

-- To ensure clients who are deprived of their liberty are not also deprived of their human rights
+- Ensure clients who are deprived of their liberty are not also deprived of their human rights

-- To ensure clients feel properly supported and effectively represented at all times
+- Make certain that clients feel properly supported and effectively represented at all times

-- To use the full force of the law to protect you and your family at all times
+- Use the full force of the law to protect you and your family at all times

-- To communicate regularly, openly and sensitively and always be ready to listen
+- Communicate regularly, openly and sensitively and always be ready to listen

-- To clearly explain funding options such as Legal Aid and make the quality advice you need accessible and affordable
+- Clearly explain funding options such as Legal Aid and make the quality advice you need accessible and affordable

-- To use other expert teams within the firm such as human rights, welfare benefits, housing, etc to provide an all-round service
+- Use other expert teams within the firm such as human rights, welfare benefits, housing, etc to provide an all-round service

 Our Mental Health team is headed up by the experienced and determined Peter Moxley.
 He leads a group that believes passionately in Howells’ core philosophy – that everyone should have equal access to the best legal advice.
 If you need their help, then they’re here for you.